Island-hopping in the Bahama: Nassau, Exuma and Eleuthera 5-Day Itinerary.

 8:00 AM

 The airport in North Eleuthera is as simple and minimal as an airport could get …and we are sort of loving it.
-Feels like we are in a faraway countryside where life is meant to be lived.
+Feels like we are in a faraway countryside where life is meant to be lived and not tangled in a world of the orange man’s politics.

 First there is of course a fenced airstrip for flight takeoff and landing.
-Then the customs and immigration as well as the check-in terminal are all inside a one-level building with divided booths for several airlines and services.
+Then the customs and immigration, as well as the check-in terminals, are all inside a one-level building with divided booths for each of the airlines and services.

-We came here in a quiet, off-season day of October so there wasn’t a line anywhere, but I could imagine the hectic it gets in the busy months.
-No matter what you do, don’t come back late on your return flight because the queue might be ultra long and there are not many places you can stay for the night to watch your plane departs without you.
+We came here in a quiet, off-season day of October so there wasn’t a line anywhere, but I could imagine the hectic it gets in the busy months (photos below).
+No matter what you do, don’t come back late on your return flight because the queue might be ultra long.
+There are not many places you can stay for the night to watch your plane departs without you.

 images from Google: North Eleuthera Airport